rbannist/ContainersOnAzure_IntroLab/README.md

 <br><br>
 ## 8. Deploy the container to an Azure Kubernetes Service cluster

-Here we will deploy an Azure Kubernetes Service (AKS) cluster which is a managed Kubernetes environment in Azure.
-We will then run the container on the cluster.
-Please use the Cloud Shell due to a bug in Azure-CLI version installed on your Windows VM.
+In this exercise we will deploy an Azure Kubernetes Service (AKS) cluster.
+AKS provides a managed Kubernetes environment on Azure.
+We will run our container on a newly provisioned Kubernetes cluster.
+Note.
+Please note the use of Cloud Shell during this exercise as there appears to be bug in the Azure-CLI version installed on your Windows VM.

 We will start by once again creating a resource group for our cluster.
 In a command window enter the following: